 Dental coverage for most employees is provided through Delta Dental.
-Fire 106, Police Guild members and AFSCME 114 members choose to have dental coverage through their specific bargaining unit.
+Fire 106 & Police Guild members have dental coverage through their specific bargaining unit.

 Eye glasses and contacts are provided through VSP Vision Care.
-Fire 106 and Police Guild members choose to have vision coverage through their specific bargaining unit.
+Fire 106 and Police Guild members have vision coverage through their specific bargaining unit.

 Flexible Spending Account